Do you want to know how to work with Section 8?

 Here’s the transcript of our conversation where he will discuss ‘How to Work with Section 8‘ in depth:

-When I would buy houses and keep them for rental, Section 8 always sounded great…but I always ended up jumping through a lot of hoops and waiting on paperwork.
+When I bought houses for rental, Section 8 sounded great.
+But I always ended up jumping through a lot of hoops and waiting on paperwork.

 I’m not a very patient guy in that regard, so it was tough.